Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 In the previous section we studied the \MSGATE\ in a two-ion crystal, where only \emph{two-mode} nonlinear coupling between the radial tilt and axial breathing modes is present.
 As system size grows, \emph{three-mode} processes become prevalent (Sec.~\ref{subsec:scaling_argument}), and they are central to the behavior of long chains and 2D ion crystals (Secs.~\ref{subsec:linear_chain_mode_coupling}, \ref{subsec:planar_ion_crystals}).
 Here we extend the analysis to include both two- and three-mode \co\ and quantify their impact on \MSGATE\ fidelity in more general settings.

-We adopt a minimal three-mode model in which the highest-frequency mode serves as the \emph{bus} and mediates entanglement between two qubits, while the other one or two modes act as \emph{spectators} (schematics in Fig.~\ref{fig:coupling_type_diagram}).
-Parameters are chosen to be representative of 2D crystals rather than tied to a specific device, and are consistent with the ranges analyzed later.
+We simulate two- and three-mode interactions in which the highest-frequency mode serves as the \emph{bus} and mediates entanglement between two qubits, while the other one or two modes act as \emph{spectators} (schematics in Fig.~\ref{fig:coupling_type_diagram}).
+Parameters are chosen to be representative of 2D crystals rather than tied to a specific device, and are consistent with the ranges identified in Secs.~\ref{subsec:linear_chain_mode_coupling} and \ref{subsec:planar_ion_crystals}.

 To illustrate how \co\ affects the gate, we present four results: \begin{enumerate} \item \textbf{Gate trajectories and diagnostics.} Phase-space trajectories of the two spin branches, the base-2 von Neumann spin entropy $S_2(\rho_\mathrm{spin})$, and a nonlinear back-action ratio $\mathcal{R}$ (Eq.~\ref{eq:backaction_def}) that compares the instantaneous nonlinear drive on the bus to the \MS\ force (Fig.~\ref{fig:ms_gate_populations_and_energies_3_modes}). \item \textbf{Timescale interplay.} A scan over the gate time $T_\mathrm{gate}$ and the two-level (TL) oscillation period $T_\mathrm{TL}$ showing where \co\ degrades fidelity (Fig.~\ref{fig:ms_gate_two_level_osc_v_gate_time}). \item \textbf{Detuning and temperature.} A scan of gate fidelity versus the \emph{nonlinear detuning} $\Delta_\text{mot}$ (Eq.~\ref{eq:three_mode_frequencies}) and spectator thermal occupation $\bar n_\mathrm{spec}$ (Fig.~\ref{fig:ms_gate_temp_v_resonance_scan}). \item \textbf{Multi-loop mitigation.} A comparison of gate performance as the number of phase-space loops $k$ increases at fixed $T_\mathrm{gate}$ (Fig.~\ref{fig:ms_gate_fidelity_vs_num_loops}); here the maximum bus displacement scales as $d=1/\sqrt{2k}$. \end{enumerate}